Antibiotics - A Review of ED Use

 chloramphenicol may be considered an alternative for cases of

-sepsis or meningitis.
+penicillin-resistant bacteria or for penicillin-allergic patients with sepsis or meningitis.
 Within the United States, large differences in

 cost exist between commonly used broad-spectrum antibiotics, as demonstrated by